Optical probing of phononic properties of a tin-vacancy color center in diamond: Abstract

 \section{Abstract}

-The coherence characteristics of a tin-vacancy color center in diamond are investigated through optical means including coherent population trapping between the ground state orbital levels and linewidth broadening effects.
-Due to the large spin-orbit splitting of the orbital ground states, thermalization between the ground states occurs at rates that are impractical to measure directly.
-Here, spectral information is transformed into its conjugate variable time, providing picosecond resolution and revealing an orbital depolarization timescale of ${\sim30{\rm~ps}}$.
+The coherence characteristics of a tin-vacancy color center (SnV) in diamond are investigated through optical means, including linewidth broadening effects and coherent population trapping (CPT) between the ground state orbital levels.
+Spectral analysis is required as due to the large spin-orbit splitting of the orbital ground states, thermalization between the ground states occurs at rates that are impractical to measure directly in the time domain.
+First, by implementing a temperature-dependent linewidth broadening measurement, including the challenging-to-measure D transition, phononic coupling coefficients are determined.
+These measurements are performed on an emitter with a lifetime-limited linewidth and atom-like properties, making the measurement representative for high-quality SnVs.
+Next, a CPT-type experiment is carried out to independently analyze thermal decoherence processes at 4 K. The spectral information is transformed into its conjugate variable time, providing picosecond resolution and revealing an orbital depolarization timescale of ${\sim30{\rm~ps}}$.
 Consequences of the investigated dynamics are then used to estimate spin dephasing times limited by thermal effects.